 With increasing housing density in our towns and cities, as well as our 24-hour lifestyles, noise at night is an increasing problem for many people.
 Where once you may have lived in a peaceful cul-de-sac, you may find yourself surrounded by student housing, dense apartment blocks, new shops, cafes or bars.
 Not only is noise from residents and customers an issue.
 We often hear complaints from people about late night and early morning delivery vehicles.
 You can hear a recent recording captured by one of our sound level meters, INSIDE a residential bedroom in Manchester, by clicking here.
 Another example is found here.

 The World Health Organization’s Night Noise Guidelines for Europe note that night noise can lead to an increase in cardiovascular disease, affect mental health, and affects metabolic and endocrine functions.
 Daytime sleepiness can interfere with work and social functioning.
-The WHO’s more detailed table of consequences of sleep deprivation is shown below.

 Who says that noise can’t kill you?
 A 1980s study found that a reduction in sleep time is a greater mortality risk than smoking, hypertension and heart disease.
 In particular children, the elderly, and those with ill health, are considered vulnerable to the effects of sleep disturbance